 Mourning Hope's History

-The Mourning Hope Grief Center began in 1994 by founders, Pam Fuhr Dinneen and Kay Kronholm, both public educators, school counselors and crisis response team members.
+The Mourning Hope Grief Center was founded in 1994 by Pam Fuhr Dinneen and Kay Kronholm, both public educators, school counselors and crisis response team members.
 Pam and Kay had supported grieving children, teens and their families throughout their professional careers, and began investigating the community supports available to grieving families in Nebraska.
 Finding very limited resources, Pam and Kay attended numerous grief seminars, including training at The Dougy Center in Portland, Oregon.
 Throughout their travels and studies, they received the tools needed to develop a board of directors and establish the Mourning Hope Grief Center.

 Mourning Hope founders closely assessed various theoretical approaches to grief and developed the core 10-week program at the suggestion of mentor, author and trainer Dr. Alan Wolfelt.
 The 10-week program holds a philosophy of companioning people through their loss, allowing the griever to teach us what they need to heal on their grief journey.
 The companioning model suggests that grievers embrace and explore the painful experience of grief in a safe, supportive environment.
 Thus, the name Mourning Hope was chosen because we believe in the healing power of mourning together which will give hope for a future to live, love and laugh again.